 Carlos Alberto, Right back:

 “O capitao do tri” is probably the best right back, the world has ever seen.
 He won the World cup with his beloved Brazil as a captain back in 1970, where he scored the fourth goal in the final.
 The goal is considered as one of the best goals in that World cup tournament.
-Carlos played 742 league games for clubs like Fluminense, Flamengo, California Surfs and New York cosmos.
+Carlos played over seven hundred league games for clubs like Fluminense, Flamengo, California Surfs and New York cosmos.
 In 1998 he was chosen for the World team of the 20th century because of his strong tackling, his exeptional dribbling abilities and his playmaking brilliance – all from at position as a right back. so remember this guy.
 Rest in peace legend!

 Franz Beckenbauer, Centre back:

 The one and only – Der Kaiser.
 The man who actually played the World cup semi final in 1970 against Italy, with his arm in a sling, because he didn’t give a shit about pain.
 By many football fans he is regarded as the greatest player to ever play the beautiful game, because of the libero role he invented all by himself.
 He was simply the heart of the West German team from the day he started.
 103 games played for his country and at club level he played over five hundred league games for Bayern Munchen, New Your Cosmos and Hamburger SV.
 This legend is back for the legends of the 70s, where his history continues.
 Just because he was so brilliant.